 Simple and effective, reading a book reduces stress by taking your concentration away from current work-related issues.
 Sadly, reading articles on your phone isn’t known to have the same effects, the brain doesn’t relax as much because of the brightness of the screen, but buying a good book doesn’t cost much and keeps you entertained on your breaks.

 There are also apps to install on your phone to help relax your mind, different games, puzzles and images that have proven to work, some are paid and others are free to use all depending on the level of detail you want.
 You can also install apps that give you time limits on certain apps like Facebook so you’re not wasting all your break on social media.
-It’s great for getting into a new hobby and breaking out of the habit of constantly being on your phone.
+It’s great to get into a new hobby and break the habit of constantly being on your phone.

 A big incentive for employers to use, celebrating different occasions boosts morale in the workplace and bring staff together.
 Birthdays, sporting events and holidays are all easy to create attention around, asking staff to dress up or bring food in is always a good way to lower workplace stress and keep employees happy with the company’s spirit.
 As an employee, you can always create events yourself, it doesn’t have to be on a big scale but just enough for people to talk about it and get excited, themed days are always fun.

 Something easy for everyone, sometimes the simplest of ideas are most effective.
 Going for a walk in the day takes your mind off work, gives you some fresh air and you can come back and re-evaluate the task at hand.
 You can even ask colleagues if they would like to go for a walk, having a chat will relax even more.

 "50 Surefire Ways to Improve Your

 You might not be able to wander off for a walk when you want in your office but employers can’t stop you from stretching.
 Stretching your body out is another activity that can give you extra energy in work, and energy reduces stress level.